planttheidea/selectorator/README.md

 ## Versions

-Versions of `selectorator` on the `3.x.x` versions will use the `3.x.x` version of `reselect` as a dependency, and all major versions of `selectorator` will match the major versions of `reselect` going forward.
+Versions of `selectorator` on or above `3.x.x` will use the corresponding major version of `reselect` as a dependency.
 If you wish to still use the `2.x.x` branch of `reselect` for your application, then you should continue using the `1.x.x` branch of `selectorator`.
-All future enhancements will be made to both branches, unless they are version-specific.

 If you would like to learn more about the breaking changes related to the major version change for `reselect`, please visit [the `reselect` CHANGELOG](https://github.com/reactjs/reselect/blob/master/CHANGELOG.md).